quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part30_21.6_Readings_a.md

 #### Variance of Number of Jobs

-Background context: The objective is to derive a closed-form expression for the variance of the number of jobs \(Var(N)\) using matrix-analytic methods.
+Background context: The objective is to derive a closed-form expression for the variance of the number of jobs $Var(N)$ using matrix-analytic methods.
 This involves understanding how the generator matrix and limiting probabilities relate.

 :p How can you derive an expression for the variance of the number of jobs in terms of R?
 ??x
-The variance of the number of jobs \(Var(N)\) can be derived from the matrix \(R\) by leveraging its properties.
+The variance of the number of jobs $Var(N)$ can be derived from the matrix $R$ by leveraging its properties.
 Specifically, we need to use the relationship between the generator matrix and the limiting probabilities.

 ```java
 // Pseudocode for deriving Var(N)